h3biomed/sciluigi/doc/subworkflows.rst

 Example: Using a Sub-Workflow
 -------------------------------

-To use a sub-workflow within a workflow, you simply call :meth:`~sciluigi.workflow.WorkflowTask.new_task` as you would within a workflow, but you pass in the sub-workflow instead of a task.
+To use a sub-workflow within a workflow, you simply call :func:`~sciluigi.workflow.task.new_task` as you would within a workflow, but you pass in the sub-workflow instead of a task.
 You can then connect the sub-workflow's inputs and outputs to the inputs and ouputs of other tasks within your workflow.
 The following example illustrates the full use of a sub-workflow, including the sub-workflow declaration itself as well as the use within a larger workflow.
 The